 New York Transit Museum - Holiday Nostalgia Rides

-Jennie Utsinger: Train lovers, rejoice!
+Jennie Utsinger said: Train lovers, rejoice!
 Every holiday season, the Holiday Nostalgia trains are put into service.
 The vintage subway car is from the 1930s and features rattan seats, incandescent bulb lighting, and original advertisements.

 Grand Central Terminal